 IMP.CAES.T.AELIO.HADRI.ANTONINO.AUG.PIO.P.VEXILLA.
 LEG.VI.VIC.P.F.PER.M.P.IIIDCLXVISLatin inscription Antonine Wall

 East, the widening Forth snakes to the sea.
 West, the swamp of the Carse of Forth, passable only in a few, secret places, stretches as far as the first eruptions of the Highlands.
 Between sea and swamp lies Stirling Castle, dominating the only crossing of the Forth.
 (Whoever held Stirling, they said, split Scotland in two.)
 The last English garrison was holed up in the castle and had, by the rules of chivalry, promised to surrender and return home unmolested should succour not arrive by an agreed time.
 That time had nearly come.
 It was midsummer, 1314, and England's hapless king Edward II was just a few miles away with a vast army, marching up the southern shore of the Forth.
-And this time - for once - at the most strategic geographical pinch-point in Scotland, a Scottish army defeated a larger and better equipped English one.
+And it was here, at the most strategic geographical pinch-point in Scotland, a Scottish army defeated a larger and better equipped English one.
 Scottish history would be stained by more set-piece battlefield defeats than wins.
 But Scots, through their dark times, have always had that one, shining victory to inspire them.
 Robert the Bruce.
 Bannockburn.
 1314.
 Across Britain, only the dates 1066, 1690, and 1940 have equivalent resonance.

 Which is one reason why, although the tours of most countries start in the capital, this tour of Scotland starts at Stirling.
 Superficially similar to Edinburgh - a city straggling down a hill from a crag-girt fortress - Stirling is less cosmopolitan, but its castle and smaller old town retains more atmosphere.
 From the castle ramparts the Highlands can be seen, and old buildings line the streets - Argyll's Lodging, Mar's Wark, the Kirk of the Holy Rude.
 On the other side of Stirling brig, a steep wooded crag rises from the floodplain, topped by a large, ornate tower.
 This is the Wallace Monument, built in the 1860s through a Victorian enthusiasm for publicly-funded national monuments.